blamario/rfcs/0000-exportable-named-defaults.rst

 This proposal does not cover MPTCs, but this section will speculate how it could be extended to cover them in future.

-First, let us generalize the single-parameter type class defaults by expanding the class name and the type name to full constraints.
+First, let us generalize the single-parameter type class defaults by expanding the class name and each type name to full constraints.
 The above example

 ::